 Accessibility Services Office, you are required to produce documentation that verifies your eligibility under the Americans With Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.
 Documentation serves as a foundation that legitimizes your request for accommodations that are appropriate and reasonable.
-The documentation presented must describe the nature of the disability and its impact on learning.
+Documentation serves as a foundation to help your Accessibility Services Case Manager create a specific accommodation plan for you.

-- An evaluation by a qualified professional that makes evident the current impact of the disability including a description of the diagnostic tests, methods and/or criteria used.
-Documentation should be current, preferably not older than five years.
+- An evaluation by a qualified professional that may include a description of the diagnostic tests, methods and/or criteria used.

 - The expected progression or stability of the disability over time.
 Periodic updates of documentation may be requested in situations where the etiology (cause or origin) of the disability and your level of functioning may change significantly over a short period of time.

 - Treatments, medications, accommodations, auxiliary aids and services currently prescribed or in use.